philipross/philipross.github.io/_posts/2025-05-12-Jamf-Setup-Manager-macOS15.5+.md

 ## Why do I need to be cautious?

-##### To be honest, there's a couple of reasons.
+##### To be honest, there are a couple of reasons.

 #### Will this change again?
-Without working for Apple in a specific team or role, we're highly unlikley to know what's planned for any future changes to Setup Assistant.
+Without working for Apple in a specific team or role, we're highly unlikely to know what's planned for any future changes to Setup Assistant.

- - Was `Location Services` moved deliberately to *after* user sign in?
+ - Was `Location Services` moved deliberately to *after* user sign-in?
  - Was it moved back as a result of some bugs?

-We could hypothesise endlessly on this topic, but there are some outcomes to these questions which leave a sense of ***this could happen again in future*** in the air.
+We could hypothesise endlessly on this topic, but there are some outcomes to these questions which leave a sense of ***this could happen again in the future*** in the air.

-Given the pain and difficulties this caused initially, I'd really rather not go through it again, so I'm looking at ways I can modify my implementation of Setup Manager, to prevent any Setup Assistant changes from breaking it again.
+Given the pain and difficulties this caused initially, I'd really rather not go through it again, so I'm looking at ways I can modify my implementation of Setup Manager to prevent any Setup Assistant changes from breaking it again.

-#### What's unlikley to change?
+#### What's unlikely to change?

 In my expert opinion (massive `/s`) there's one part of the device onboarding process which is unlikely to change.